Treating cancer fatigue

 Exercise may be the last thing you feel like doing.
 You may feel so tired that doing any exercise seems ridiculous.
 But sometimes, the less you do, the less you feel like doing.
 We know that light to moderate exercise every day helps people with cancer to feel better and can give them more energy.
 There is now a great deal of research which shows that exercise can help reduce cancer related fatigue.

 To start with this may mean just a short walk each day.
-Then try and increase the distance you go each day.
+Then try and increase the distance you go gradually.
 You can walk with a friend to support you along the way.
 A pedometer is a great way of keeping track of how active you are.
-Pedometers are about the size of a matchbox and they clip to your waistband or belt.
+Pedometers are about the size of a matchbox.
+They clip on to your waistband or belt or around your wrist or in your pocket.
 The pedometer counts every step you take so you can easily keep track of how your exercise is building up each day.

 You can buy a pedometer from a sports shop.
 As a guide, health experts advise that a healthy adult should walk about 10,000 steps a day.
 Obviously if you are having treatment or have advanced cancer, that might be too much for you.
 Talk to your doctor or a physiotherapist about where to start so that you can find a realistic goal.